What is the focus of the Mission Billion Challenge?

 What type of solutions will be accepted to the Mission Billion Challenge?

-Optimistic solutions.
-Innovative solutions.
+Innovations large or small.
 Human-centered solutions.
 Tech solutions.
-Solutions that can be embedded into digital identification systems.
+Solutions that enhance digital identification systems.

 ID4D considers solutions at all stages of development: